We are pleased to present the Annual Report of the\ Company for the

 shares in ACC Limited and consequently ACC Limited and all its

-The Board of Directors met 5 (five) times in the year 2014.
+The Board of Directors met 7 (seven) times in the year 2015.
 The

 details of the board meetings and the attendance of the Directors are

-During the year under review, your company allotted 38,85,500 equity
+During the year under review, the Company allotted 21,51,635 equity

 shares of the face value of - 2 each upon exercise of stock options

 under various Employee Stock Option Schemes.
 Consequently the equity

-Rajendra Chitale as the Chairman and Dr. Omkar Goswami, Mr. Nasser Munjee
+Rajendra Chitale as the Chairman and Dr Omkar Goswami, Mr Nasser Munjee

-and Mr. Bernard Terver as the members.
+and Mr Bernard Terver (since resigned) as members.
 More details on the

 committee are given in the Corporate Governance Report.